-Standard Efficiency 3 to 5 Tons and 10 Ton w/575V High Efficiency 3 to 5 Tons w/Standard Indoor Motor w/460V High Efficiency 575V
+Standard Efficiency 10 Ton w/575V High Efficiency 3-5 ton w/Standard Indoor Motor w/460V

-- Standard metering devices are TXVs. - Frostat[TM] cannot be field installed in electro-mechanical units. - 12.
-The return air smoke detector may not fit up or work properly on the PrecedentTM units when used in conjunction with 3rd party accessories such as bolt on heat wheels, economizers and power exhaust.
-Do not order the return air smoke detectors when using this type of accessory. - Return air smoke detector cannot be ordered with Novar controls. - 14.
-These options are standard when ordering Novar controls. - 15.
-This option is used when ordering Novar controls. - 16.
-Includes gas piping and shutoff (field assembly required). - 17.
-Not available with high temperature duct sensor accessory. - 18.
+- 10. Standard metering devices are TXVs. - 11.
+Frostat cannot be field installed in electro-mechanical units. - 12.
+The return air smoke detector may not fit up or work properly on the Precedent units when used in conjunction with 3rd party accessories such as bolt on heat wheels, economizers and power exhaust.
+Do not order the return air smoke detectors when using this type of accessory. - Return Air Smoke Detector cannot be ordered with Novar Controls. - 14.
+These options are standard when ordering Novar Controls. - 15.
+This option is used when ordering Novar Controls. - Not available with high temperature duct sensor accessory. - 17.
 Digit 15 = 2